Ask an Agent

 When a neighbor’s tree falls on your house, the answer surprises a lot of homeowners: your homeowners insurance usually pays first, not your neighbor’s.

 In most situations, insurance follows the property that was damaged.
-So if a storm knocks a tree onto your garage roof in Green Bay, your Grange homeowners policy would typically cover the repairs under your dwelling coverage.
+So if a storm knocks a tree onto your garage roof in Green Bay, your Integrity homeowners policy would typically cover the repairs under your dwelling coverage.
 That can include damage to the roof, structure, and sometimes debris removal.

 Your neighbor’s insurance usually only comes into play if they were negligent.
 For example, if the tree was clearly dead, diseased, or leaning dangerously and the neighbor ignored warnings to remove it, their liability coverage might apply.
 In that case, their insurer could potentially pay for the damage.